Support me by clicking this link to my sponsor, Explore Worldwide. It costs you nothing!

 Exercise: are teens doing enough, and what can we do to encourage them?
 62

-What do you think of this episode?
-Do you have any topics you'd like me to cover?
-Nobody would argue against the benefits of exercise, but there are lots of school kids who dread physical education lessons, and dodge exercise whenever it's raised.
+Ask Rachel anything Nobody would argue against the benefits of exercise, but there are lots of school kids who dread physical education lessons, and dodge exercise whenever it's raised.
 When Nicola contacted us asking for advice on how to get her 12 year old daughter to do more exercise we thought it was a perfect topic for us to discuss.
-It turns out that lack of exercise in teens is a worldwide problem, most pronoun...…
+It turns out that lack of exercise in teens is a worldwide problem, most pronounced in South Korea, and that teen girls significantly trail bo...

 Listen to the Episode